Making a Simple API

 Setup

-So first create a new cargo project and add the following dependencies to Cargo.toml:
+So first create a new cargo project and add the following dependencies to Cargo.toml.
+Also take the quotes we downloaded from before and add the quotes.json file to the project root.

 [dependencies]